 Hi friends and colleagues.

 Yesterday I had my first Singing Club Class online using zoom.
-It went very well, and I wanted to share some cool things that the kids enjoyed very much.
+It went very well, and I wanted to share some cool things that the kids enjoyed.
 This is a small group (only 5 girls) for 45 minutes.

 First, I welcomed everyone into my zoom room and helped parents get set up.
 We had to fix little problems, but parents were happy to help.
 It was nice to say hi to moms and dads!
 (They are missing friends too.)